Volunteer with your cat

 We understand that hunting behaviours in cats are natural, but cats that are habitual successful hunters (regularly bringing kill/prey home, etc) do carry a higher risk to the people who benefit from PAT visits.

-An accredited PAT Assessor will arrange to meet you and your pet at a convenient location.
+An accredited PAT Assessor will meet you and your pet at a convenient public location.
 The assessment should last around 45 minutes and it enables us to make sure your cat is friendly, well socialised and calm, and enjoys being stroked or handled.

-We also check that you own a fit, healthy and clean cat that will behave appropriately under demanding social and physical situations.
-And we find out a bit more about you, too.
+We also check that your cat is fit, healthy and clean and will behave appropriately under demanding social and physical situations.
+We find out a bit more about you, too.

 You should bring your cat's favourite treats, grooming equipment and vaccination details with you.

-For more information, please download our PAT Assessment Factsheet.
+For more information, see our PAT Cat Assessment Factsheet.

-If your cat does not meet our assessment requirements, or there's a considered to be an unacceptable risk to the clients/patients on a visit, your cat will be deferred.
+If your cat does not meet our assessment requirements, your cat will be deferred.

 Socialisation needs: Pets that are not comfortable around strangers or children should be further socialised before taking their reassessment.
 Pets who are nervous in a new environment will also need further socialising.